OliPelz/makefile-libs/README.md

 ```

 NOTE: you never need to run `__makefile_init_run_only_once.sh` again!
-      infact files get renamed to __makefile_init_DO_NOT_RUN_AGAIN.sh

 Whenever you need to update makefile include libraries run:

 ```bash
 make update-make-includes